 4. The Provost and the committee chairperson will complete their initial review by October 15.
 The committee chair will notify, in writing, the individual faculty of receipt of that material

-5. The committee shall complete its deliberations prior to December 10.
+5. The committee shall complete its deliberations before December 10.

 4. A concise but specific record shall be kept of the proceedings, including all pertinent circumstances and the tally of the votes (which will be by secret ballot) on each candidate, on file in the Provost’s office.

-5. The written decision(s) of the committee shall be transmitted to the Provost within one working day.
-The written statement must include a concise explanation as to why the Committee supported or did not support the request.
+5. The committee's written decision(s) shall be transmitted to the Provost within one working day.
+The written statement must concisely explain why the Committee supported or did not support the request.
 This statement, provided by the committee, will be given to the candidate by the Provost.

-1. If the Faculty Development Committee does not support the candidate’s request for promotion and/or tenure, the candidate’s request for promotion and/or tenure is deemed denied without any further action and the Provost shall so inform the candidate.
+1. If the Faculty Development Committee does not support the candidate’s request for promotion and/or tenure, the candidate’s request for promotion and/or tenure is deemed denied without any further action, and the Provost shall inform the candidate.
 The candidate may appeal following the “Appeals Process: Promotion and Tenure”.

 5. Appeals Process: Promotion and Tenure: When a Faculty member receives notification that promotion and/or tenure was not supported by the Faculty Development Committee, the member has the right to appeal as follows: